aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 new cr.AwsCustomResource(this, 'Customized', {
   role: myRole, // must be assumable by the `lambda.amazonaws.com` service principal
   timeout: Duration.minutes(10), // defaults to 2 minutes
+  memorySize: 1025, // defaults to 512 if installLatestAwsSdk is true
   logGroup: new logs.LogGroup(this, 'AwsCustomResourceLogs', {
     retention: logs.RetentionDays.ONE_DAY,
   }),